asko1/movie/README.md

 # Movies

+Functional example RESTful API with two classes (Movie and Actor) in Java Spring Boot with JPA repositories.

 Swagger available at `http://localhost:800/swagger-ui/index.html`

 NB!
 Most requests produce similar results from the actor point of view (eg `GET v1/actors` instead of `GET v1/movies`, so they are omitted for simplicity and shortness.